lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     -- [RFC9480]

 EnvelopedData, SignedData
-FROM CryptographicMessageSyntax-2009
+FROM CryptographicMessageSyntax-2010
     {iso(1) member-body(2) us(840) rsadsi(113549) pkcs(1) pkcs-9(9)
-    smime(16) modules(0) id-mod-cms-2004-02(41)}
+    smime(16) modules(0) id-mod-cms-2009(58)}
-    -- The import of EnvelopedData and SignedData is added due to -- the updates made in CMP Updates [RFC9480]
+    -- The import of EnvelopedData and SignedData from [RFC6268] is -- added due to the updates made in CMP Updates [RFC9480]

 KEM-ALGORITHM
 FROM KEMAlgorithmInformation-2023  -- [RFCFFFF]